SERG-Delft/desosa2019/chapters/kotlin/index.md

 Furthermore, JetBrains uses TeamCity for an continuous integration and deployment process \[46\].
 TeamCity runs a multitude of build agents on the latest master, creating new builds roughly every 3 hours, if all tests pass.

 The file structure itself is confusing for newcomers.
 The project has not been structured in a clear and logical form, nor is there any documentation on how the structure for the Kotlin project should be organized.
-Nevertheless, an attempt was made to comprehensibly identify all the packages of the project and their purpose, which can be found in [diagrams/directories.md](diagrams/directories.md)
+Nevertheless, an attempt was made to comprehensibly identify all the packages of the project and their purpose, which can be found in the appendix.

 For people that are wanting to contribute, it is the easiest to start with looking at the `idea` folder, since this contains plugins for IntelliJ IDEA, such as inspections.
 Most of the up-for-grabs issues are also centered around this package.